 As investors, we play an important role in the responsible allocation of capital.
 Assessment of financially material climate risks and opportunities is an essential part of making better and more informed investment decisions.
-This is not, however, an issue where we can remain static.
-We will therefore continue to re-assess and refine our approach.
-This means continually exploring ways to better identify, measure, and assess the impacts of climate change.
-To the extent that this depends on better data availability from issuers, we will continue to advocate for more consistent and readily available disclosure where climate risk is material to companies in which we invest.
+This is not, however, an issue where we can remain static; we will continue to reassess and refine our approach, continually exploring ways to better identify, measure, and assess the impacts of climate change.
+To the extent that this depends on better data availability from companies, we will continue to advocate for more consistent and readily available disclosure where climate risk is material to companies in which we invest.